cmrschwarz/scr/README.md

 ### Setting up Tor Browser for selenium
-Once the Tor Browser have bin installed in any directory, add a TOR_BROWSER_DIR environment variable for screp to find it.
+Once the Tor Browser have bin installed in any directory, add a TOR_BROWSER_DIR environment variable for scr to find it.
 (Alternatively pass it explicitly using ```tbdir=<folder path>```) Since Tor Browser is based on Firefox, the geckodriver executable is also needed.